Fooxless/Portfolio---Connor-Gryphon/README.md

 My name is Connor Gryphon and I am recent graduate from the Queensland University of Technology (QUT) whom was studing a Bachelor of Information Technology majoring in Computer Science.

 This portfoilio consists of personal and unversity projects that I have worked on in the past and allows you to see some of my previous work.
-There will be screenshots included with each project for a quick glance of what the project is and some of my Web projects have been deployed and will be viewable below.
+There will be screenshots included with each project for a quick glance of what the project is and some of my Web projects have been deployed and will be viewable in the URL specified.

 ## Projects in this Repository